These guidelines are required for everyone seeking a spot on a Grim raid team. Anyone who fails to maintain all of these guidelines may be replaced.

 - All gear items enchanted with level and class appropriate enchants, including any profession-based enchants.

 - Each raid member is to bring sufficient consumables to last a raid day.
-This includes, but is not limited to; food, flasks, potions, Augment Runes, Tomes of the Clear Mind, and any class/profession consumables.
+This includes, but is not limited to; food, flasks, potions, Augment Runes, Tomes of the Still Mind, and any class/profession consumables.
 For Heroic nights, also have at least one Vantus Rune with you each night, but do not use it until it’s called for.

 - Each raid member is required to utilize the addon Deadly Boss Mods (or similar) for raid warnings.